Phorcys (therapsid)

-Phorcys is an extinct genus of gorgonopsian (predatory therapsids, related to modern mammals) that lived during the Middle Permian period (Guadalupian) of what is now South Africa.
+Phorcys is an extinct genus of gorgonopsian (predatory therapsids, the group including modern mammals) that lived during the middle Permian period (Guadalupian) of what is now South Africa.
 It is known from two specimens, both portions from the back of the skull, that were described and named in 2022 as a new genus and species P. dubei by Christian Kammerer and Bruce Rubidge.
-Phorcys was recovered from the lowest strata of the Tapinocephalus Assemblage Zone (AZ) of the Beaufort Group, making it one of the oldest known gorgonopsians in the fossil record—after the fragmentary remains of an indeterminate specimen from the older underlying Eodicynodon Assemblage Zone and the indeterminate Mallorcan gorgonopsian.
+Phorcys was recovered from the lowest strata of the Tapinocephalus Assemblage Zone (AZ) of the Beaufort Group, making it one of the oldest known gorgonopsians in the fossil record—after the fragmentary remains of an indeterminate specimen from the older underlying Eodicynodon Assemblage Zone and an indeterminate gorgonopsian from the Spanish island of Mallorca, western Mediterranean.
 The generic name is from Phorcys of Greek mythology, the father of the Gorgons from which the gorgonopsians are named after, and refers to its status as one of the oldest representatives of the group.

-Phorcys was also unexpectedly large for an early gorgonopsian with a total skull length estimated at ~30 cm, comparable to in size to later gorgonopsians and notably larger than the similarly aged Eriphostoma with skull lengths of only ~10–15 cm.
+Phorcys is unexpectedly large for an early gorgonopsian with a total skull length estimated at ~30 cm, comparable in size to later gorgonopsians and notably larger than the similarly aged Eriphostoma (skull lengths of only ~10–15 cm).
 This contradicts prior suggestions that gorgonopsians only achieved larger sizes, and associated top predator status, following the extinction of dinocephalians and large therocephalian therapsids in the Late Permian.
 Indeed, Phorcys was comparable in size to a contemporary specimen of a scylacosaurid therocephalian with a skull estimated to be ~21 cm long, and even to the slightly older anteosaur Australosyodon (skull length ~26 cm).
 Phorcys and other gorgonopsians may then have been top predators in some Middle Permian assemblages.
+In 2026, the discovery of Jirahgorgon, a similar gorgonopsian contemporary with Phorcys, suggests that these genera were part of an early radiation of large representatives of this group during the middle Permian that showed traits convergent with later larger forms.
+This early subgroup of large gorgonopsians was thus named as the family Phorcyidae.